mlflow/mlflow/examples/gateway/uc_functions/README.md

 # Unity Catalog Integration

-This example demonstrates how to use the Unity Catalog (UC) integration with MLflow Deployments server.
+This example demonstrates how to use the Unity Catalog (UC) integration with MLflow AI Gateway.

 ## Pre-requisites